Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Observations

 \subsection{CO (2-1) observations}

 The present study is based on observations carried out with the IRAM 30m telescope using the HERA receiver array during two observing sessions, spanning 2008-2010.
 We covered two adjacent 2.2\,\arcmin $\times$ 2.2\,\arcmin (6\,kpc $\times$ 6\,kpc) fields of the galaxy using similar instrumental setups (see Table~\ref{tab:setup_data}).
 The first observing run targeted the northeastern half of the galaxy, while the second observing run focused on the region surrounding the galactic center.
 Either proposal was allocated 40\,h of observing time each.
-Based on previous CO(2-1) observations of NGC\,891 which detected out-of-plane emission with SNR$\sim$ 3, we aimed for a SNR$\sim$ 5 across the expected width of the thick molecular disk.
-Our observations, with a beam size of 11.2$\arcsec \times$ 11.2$\arcsec$ (516\,pc$\times$516\,pc), achieved an rms noise of 3.5\,mK ($T^*_A$) in $\Delta v=20$\,km~s$^{-1}$-wide channels.
-Although the rms noise was not entirely uniform across the field, we adopted an average value representative of the northern and southern halves.
+Based on previous CO(2-1) observations of NGC\,891 which detected out-of-plane emission with \lancom{a signal-to-noise ratio (S/N) of} $\sim$ 3, we aimed for a \lancom{S/N}$\sim$ 5 across the expected width of the thick molecular disk.
+Our observations, with a beam size of 11.2$\arcsec \times$ 11.2$\arcsec$ (516\,pc$\times$516\,pc), achieved an \lancom{root mean square (RMS) noise} of 3.5\,mK ($T^*_A$) in $\Delta v=20$\,km~s$^{-1}$-wide channels.
+Although the \lancom{RMS} noise was not entirely uniform across the field, we adopted an average value representative of the northern and southern halves.
 During the data reduction, first-order baselines were fit and subtracted to the spectra by defining a velocity window encompassing the emission from the midplane and excluding it from the fit.
 The resulting data cube was re-gridded to a pixel size of $2\arcsec$ along both spatial axes.
-All images of the galaxy presented in this work show maps that have been rotated to align the galaxy's major axis \citep[$PA\simeq23^\circ$; e.g.,][]{Garcia-Burillo92, Scoville93} with the adopted $x$ axis.
+All images of the galaxy presented in this work show maps that have been rotated to align the galaxy's major axis \lancom{projected angle} \citep[\lancom{PA}$\simeq203^\circ$; e.g.,][]{Garcia-Burillo92, Scoville93} with the adopted $x$ axis.
 We used the coordinates of the dynamical center of the galaxy for the rotation: $\alpha_{\rm 2000}=02^{\rm h}22^{\rm m}33^{\rm s}.063$, $\delta_{\rm 2000}=42^{\circ}20' 52".91$ \citep{Garcia-Burillo92, Scoville93}.
 Vertical offsets relative to the midplane are measured along the adopted $z$ axis.